 Themes & Celebration of Autistic Pride Day

 During the initial years, Autistic Pride Day was celebrated around a theme.
-However, for almost the last 8 years, no specific theme has been chosen for the celebration.
+However, for almost a decade, no specific theme has been chosen for the celebration.
 The celebration largely relies on the digital medium.
 People organize various online events to raise awareness.